michaelslec/dotfiles/README.md

 and, if needed, you can reference them in the Vim help.

 ## Color Schemes
-This distribution of Vim is packaged with four color schemes.
+This distribution of Vim is packaged with six color schemes.
 They are:

 1. Solarized
 2. Codeschool
 3. lucius
 4. kolor
+5. jellybeans
+6. railcast

 ## Plugins
 * ###[DelimitMate](http://github.com/Raimondi/delimitMate)